 All money sent to school should be sent in a named, sealed envelope and given to the appropriate staff member – please check the note requesting the money.
 Children should not bring money/valuables/toys unless they are required for some aspect of the school programme.
 Teachers will not be responsible for looking after any of these items bought to school.

-Newsletters are posted online (facebook, seesaw, school links, school website) once a week on Thursdays.
+Newsletters are posted online (facebook, seesaw, school loop app, school website) once a fortnight on Thursdays.
 You can request a hard copy to be sent home by emailing the office - firstname.lastname@example.org

 Newsletters have all the information about what is happening at school, we try hard to make sure we do not send a lot of different notes home, if possible.
 If you have any notices or events you would like in the newsletter then please submit the details before the end of school on Wednesdays.

-We send out important notices using facebook, seesaw and email so make sure you are connected via one or all of these platforms so that you don't miss out on important information.
+We send out important notices using skool loop, so make sure you are connected via our free school app so that you don't miss out on important information.

 Parents are encouraged to be actively involved in their child's learning.
 We invite parent helpers in classrooms, on trips, for sport and our outdoor education programmes.
 Once a term we have a Whānau Catch Up at 9.00am over a cuppa to welcome new families and chat about whānau aspirations.